DataResearchLabs/sql_scripts/oracle/data_validation_framework/how_to_use_basic_script.md

 * Lines 45-1,064 are the 66 individual example validation test cases (written as SQL SELECTs)

-### What does a Typical Validation Test Case Look Like?
+### What does the SQL Code Behind a Typical Validation Test Case Look Like?
-A typical data validation test looks something like the SQL code below for test case T031.
+A typical data validation test looks something like the SQL code below for test case T031.<br>
 This test case validates that no carriage return (CR) or line feed (LF) characters exist in the last_name column.

 ```sql
 -- T031 ------------------------------------------------------------------------------------------------------------------------------------------------------------